This notice describes how we may use your information to protect you and others during the Covid-19 outbreak and supplements our main Privacy Notice.

 Berkshire and Surrey Pathology Services - click here.

 As part of your care, you may have provided samples e.g. urine or blood etc. which will be processed by the Trust’s laboratory, or, if a specialised test, with a partner laboratory.
 The results of these tests and a record of the drugs you have been prescribed are stored by the Trust.
 The Trust is part of Berkshire Surrey Pathology Services (BSPS) - learn more by clicking here.
-BSPS is a joint venture of Pathology Services between Frimley Health, Royal Berkshire, Royal Surrey and Ashford and St Peters NHS Foundation Trusts.
+BSPS is a joint venture of Pathology Services between Frimley Health, Royal Berkshire, Royal Surrey, Ashford and St Peters and Surrey and Sussex Healthcare NHS Foundation Trusts.

 Summary Care Record

 The Summary Care Record (SCR) is a summary electronic patient record of national health services patient data held on a central secure database covering the whole of England.
 The purpose of the system is to make ‘essential’ patient data readily available anywhere the patient seeks treatment.
-The Trust does not feed any information into the system however staff that are treating you at the Trust may access the SCR to view your record, this will be done with your consent.
+The Trust’s electronic patient record interfaces with this system to check individuals demographic details.
+To ensure that this system is recording up-to-date information, i.e. correct home address, always keep your GP notified of any demographic changes.

 Information we are required to report